anth12/inner-fire/_pages/300hour-therapeutic-yoga-and-ayurvedic-lifestyle.md

 * Pranayama practice and theory to moves us toward balance and equanimity
 * Mindful practices that help us attain the mindlessness of meditation

-   12 places available via application
+   12 face-to-face places available via application.
+Also Zoom places potentially available

    6 weekends over 6 months: some or all of these modules may be through Zoom, depending on Covid-19 developments and trainer location.